 Ground grain, seeds or root into a powder is flour.
-Flour is used in making breads or pastries.
-Here are the different types of flour and their uses.
+Flour used in making breads or pastries.
+Here are the different flour and their uses.

 Bleaching flour has added agents to whiten the flour, weaken the proteins to lighten the gluten production.

 Self rising flour is flour with a leavening agent and salt already added and evenly distributed throughout the product.

 Enriched flour has nutrients added back to the flour after processing as some significant amounts are lost making flour.

 This flour made from grinding of wheat kernels is the most produced type of flour for cooking and baking.
 Wheat flour comes in many varieties based on the amount of gluten present.
 Descriptive names are given to grades of wheat flour such as “soft” or “hard” or “brown”.

 Types of Wheat Flour

 Cake flour is a fine, milled flour low in proteins and contributes to a more tender, less chewy end product.
 Because fewer proteins means less gluten formed therefor making cake flour perfect for cakes and cookies where tender desired.